anandu06dev/ng4StarterKit/README.md

 Domain-Driven Design doesn't dictate an application architecture!
 It demands that the complexity of the domain model is kept isolated from other layers to separate concerns of the application.
 In the best case, the domain layer is self-contained to evolve independently.
 In addition, DDD focuses on abstracting business use cases of the application.

-When application services carry out full business use cases, it may be a good idea to place use cases that contain less logic in UI controllers.
+When application services carry out business use cases, it may be a good idea to place use cases that contain less logic in UI controllers.
 However, we don't want to hide use cases from the rest of the application!
-Furthermore, we may want to share state and logic of an application service with other components.
+Furthermore, we may want to share state and logic of an application service / use case with other components.

 Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their invariants is a common bad practice in Angular frontend projects.
 Hence, building fine-grained rich domain models is a major objective in object-oriented business applications.
-In general, using rich domain models means more entities than services.
+In general, using rich domain models means more entities than business services.

-It's debatable whether a higher granularity level distributed across multiple layers introduce unnecessary complexity in the frontend design system.
-Do we really need all these tactical patterns such as factories, aggregates, domain events, repositories, domain services etc. in frontend development?
-As a consequence, many developers tend to lean toward weaker architecture patterns because they see it as an unnecessary practice.
+It's debatable whether higher granularity distributed across many layers introduce unnecessary complexity in the frontend design system.
+Do we really need all tactical patterns such as factories, aggregates, domain events, repositories, domain services etc. in frontend development?
+As a consequence, many developers tend to lean toward weaker architecture abstraction because they see it as an unnecessary practice.
 Often a simpler data-driven approach is sufficient enough.
 For most web applications MVC or Flux may be more appropriate.
 Before starting using advanced concepts we have to evaluate incoming requirements and the code base!

 ## Object-Oriented Design

 Although functional programming has gained a strong foothold in front-end development in recent years, a consistent object-oriented approach is better suited for Angular projects.
 Object-Oriented Design enables us to approach a more human-readable code base, where the UL (Ubiquitous language) can help to design a better taxonomy and complex data types.

 **» Applying SOLID principles**<br/>